johnsaviy/DevOps-Project-/project 6 -WEB SOLUTION WITH WORDPRESS.md

 #### Step 1 — Prepare a Web Server

 I'll Launch an EC2 instance that will serve as "Web Server".
-Create 3 volumes in the same AZ as the Web Server EC2, each of 10 GiB.
+Create 3 volumes in the same AZ(Availability zone) as the Web Server EC2, each of 10 GiB.